 Collingwood, in Southern Ontario about two hours from Toronto, is a popular small town that has a plethora of activity.
 Collingwood's Blue Mountain resort and location on the shores of Georgian Bay and at the foot of Blue Mountain gives visitors easy access to skiing, golf, mountain biking and much more.

 Collingwood is in Southern Ontario on Georgian Bay.
-Collingwood is about a two hour drive northwest from Toronto or four hours from Buffalo.
+Collingwood is about a two-hour drive northwest of Toronto or four hours from Buffalo.

 Collingwood is part of the South Georgian Bay area and accessed by several major highways.

 Collingwood is probably best known in Ontario as a ski resort town.
-Intrawest (also owner of Mont-Tremblant in Quebec and Whistler, B.C.) operates Blue Mountain ski resort in Collingwood, which is the city's main draw.
+Alterra Mountain Company (also the owner of Mont-Tremblant in Quebec) operates Blue Mountain ski resort in Collingwood, which is the city's main draw.

 More than a winter destination though, Blue Mountain and Collingwood attract visitors year-round, with excellent hiking, mountain biking, nearby beaches and water sports, zip line, golf and more.

-When you book a stay with Blue Mountain, whether online or by phone, your accommodation will be selected based upon your preferences from a pool of Intrawest properties, including the Blue Mountain Inn, slopeside condos, mountain homes and village suites.
+When you book a stay at Blue Mountain, whether online or by phone, your accommodation will be selected based upon your preferences from a pool of Intrawest properties, including the Blue Mountain Inn, slopeside condos, mountain homes, and village suites.

 Collingwood has preserved much of the charm of its main drag, Hurontario Street, which has lots of unique shops instead of a barrage of franchises (OK, there's a Tim Horton's but this is Canada).
-Architecture lovers will enjoy a walk along Hurontario Street and a poke around some of the surrounding neighbourhoods to see turn-of-the-century Victorian and Edwardian inspired architecture.
-Foodies and other shoppers will enjoy the stores, boutiques and restaurants along one of Ontario's best preserved main streets.
+Architecture lovers will enjoy a walk along Hurontario Street and a poke around some of the surrounding neighborhoods to see turn-of-the-century Victorian and Edwardian inspired architecture.
+Foodies and other shoppers will enjoy the stores, boutiques, and restaurants along one of Ontario's best-preserved main streets.